Free Windows utility · Version 2.3.2

 What information is saved?+

-A project file can contain the selected source path, scan results, folder list, findings, proposed groups and members, access assignments and customer confirmation details.
-It does not contain the content of scanned files.
+The selected source path, scan results, folder list, findings, proposed groups and members, access assignments and confirmation details are autosaved under the signed-in user's profile and restored automatically.
+It never saves the content of scanned files.

 Can I send one file to a customer or colleague?+